 For landed property, the responsibilities for maintenance falls to the investor to keep it in good condition.

 Condominium properties rely on good maintenance to keep the building in good shape and the facilities in good condition.
-If the condominium management is subpar and leave the building to its own device, the building value will depreciate very quickly and at that point it is advisable to sell your property as soon as possible.
+If the condominium management is subpar and leave the building to its own device, the building value will depreciate very quickly and at that point, it is advisable to sell your property as soon as possible.

 Some studio apartments could be above a shop lot.
-Therefore, if it is a good retail shop below offering peaceful, convenient and quiet environment, then the studio will have a good chance to appreciate.
+Therefore, if it is a good retail shop below offering a peaceful, convenient and quiet environment, then the studio will have a good chance to appreciate it.
 However, if it is a shady shop or very crowded and poses a security threat causing discomfort to the tenant, then that studio might drop down in value quickly as people quickly move on to nicer locations.

 Once you have decided on which type of Property to invest in make sure you use a Home Loan calculator to find the best deal

 In summary, always keep in mind your goal for your investment, whether you are angled towards short term/long term investment and then always invest into your choice of real estate property appropriately.